RaVeR76/BubbleBobbleBonkers/README.md

 My plan is to design at least 3 levels with the first one being the easiest & the last one being the hardest .... standard gaming etiquette to be fair.
 The first level will have max 12 tiles & you just compete at your own pace.
 The second level will have max 12 tiles but you will have a time of 60 seconds to complete all the matches.
-The third level will have agin 12 tiles but the time will either be 40 or 50 seconds now.
+The third level will have again 12 tiles but the time will either be 40 or 50 seconds now.
 I will decide when testing to see how difficult either is.

 * **Implementation**